Triggering the Untriggered: The First Einstein Probe-Detected Gamma-Ray Burst 240219A and Its Implications: Data Reduction and Analysis

 \subsection{Light Curve}

 In Figure \ref{fig:lc}, we present the light curves of GRB 240219A, featuring Fermi/GBM data with a bin size of 4 s in the energy range of 10--1000 keV and EP/WXT data in 0.5--4.0 keV.
+The light curves of Insight-HXMT/HE in the energy range of 100--1000 keV and Swift/BAT in the energy range of 14--195 keV are displayed with a bin size of 10 s.
+The Swift/BAT light curve is obtained and rebinned from the rates data in BAT science products.
+The start time and peak time of Insight-HXMT/HE and Swift/BAT detections are consistent with those of Fermi/GBM.
+Since the Fermi/GBM data provide a higher detection significance and broader energy range, we utilize only the Fermi/GBM data in the subsequent temporal and spectral analysis to ensure accuracy and simplicity.
 The overall profiles of X-ray and gamma-ray emissions exhibit coherence from the trigger time $T_{\rm 0}$, with the X-ray emission displaying a prolonged duration characterized by a slow decay.
-The duration of the burst, $T_{\rm 90, \gamma}$, in the energy range of 10--1000 keV is $54.8_{-4.2}^{+6.2}$ s, while in the energy range of 0.5--4.0 keV, the derived $T_{\rm 90, X}$ is $130.2_{-4.1}^{+0.2}$ s.
+The duration of the burst, $T_{\rm 90, \gamma}$, in the energy range of 10--1000 keV is $54.8_{-4.2}^{+6.2}$ s, while in the energy range of 0.5--4.0 keV, the derived $T_{\rm 90, X}$ is $129.3_{-4.4}^{+7.7}$ s.